Skip to content

 White Curry Brisket With Burnt Ends

-This specialty from North Portland restaurant Eem is a mash-up of Thai-inspired Texas BBQ and tropical cocktail flavors.
+This specialty from North Portland restaurant Eem is a mash-up of Thai-inspired Texas barbecue and tropical cocktail flavors.
 The fatty brisket in this dish is served on a white curry made with white vinegar and sugar and topped with burnt ends, scallion and roasted cauliflower.
 It’s no wonder that this highly creative dish is a hit.
 The team behind it has a long list of credentials, accolades and successful restaurants under their belts.
 Earl Ninsom, Eem co-owner, is the genius behind the Thai flavors.
 Co-owner Matt Vicedomini is the master of barbecue, while the third co-owner, Eric Nelson, is the powerhouse behind the drinks.
 Chef de cuisine Colin Yoshimoto brings it all together.
-The members of the group own several other renowned Portland restaurants and food ventures, including Matt’s BBQ, Hat Yai, Langbaan, and Mee-Sen Thai.
+The members of the group own several other renowned Portland restaurants and food ventures, including Matt’s BBQ, Hat Yai, Mee-Sen Thai, Phuket Cafe, Yaowarat and the 2024 James Beard Award-winning Langbaan, among others.

 Fresh Clam Chowder With Smoked Marrow Bone